jcook03266/Sheathed-TextField-SwiftUI/README.md

 ```[textFieldModel].focus()```

 ### Why does my text clear upon editing past content when the textfield is marked as protected?
-Secure textfields clear past text when you go back to edit.
+This is expected behavior because secure text fields clear past text when you go back to edit it.

 ### How do I validate a text entry?
 Specify a validation condition to be executed every time the text entry changes, and set entryValidationEnabled to `True` to enable validation